Plainsong (song): Legacy

 The song was covered by American rock band Cave In for the tribute album Disintegrated - A Cure Tribute Compilation (2000).

-In 2010, Robert Smith donated handwritten and autographed lyrics of the song along with a promotional poster for deluxe edition of Disintegration to the “Art of the Song” auction, a fundraiser for the Teenage Cancer Trust.
+In 2010, Robert Smith donated handwritten and autographed lyrics of the song along with a promotional poster for deluxe edition of Disintegration to the "Art of the Song" auction, a fundraiser for the Teenage Cancer Trust.

-The song plays a role in the climax of the film Ant-Man (2015), playing when an iPhone's Siri mishears the villain, Corey Stoll's Darren Cross, saying "I'm going to disintegrate you"; director Peyton Reed said that "It's such an epic song that it transcended the joke".

-In 2023, Smith was seen singing the last lines of the song to his wife Mary Poole, who was backstage, on one of their shows on the Shows of a Lost World tour.
-He was also seen crying onstage while playing the song on a later date in the tour.
+The song plays a role in the climax of the film Ant-Man (2015), playing when an iPhone's Siri mishears the villain, Corey Stoll's Darren Cross, saying "I'm going to disintegrate you"; director Peyton Reed said that "Plainsong" is "such an epic song that it transcended the joke".
+In 2023, Smith was seen singing the last lines of the song to his wife, Mary Poole, who was backstage during one of their concerts on the Shows of a Lost World tour.
+He was also seen crying onstage while playing the song at a later date on the tour.

-The song has featured on many song ranking lists for the band, with The Ringer ranking it number 4 out of 50, saying the intro "is what it would sound like if the heavens were to suddenly burst open".
-Billboard ranked it number 5 out of 40 and described it as " a slowly unfolding poem for the apocalypse" and compared it to the work of the Scottish rock band Cocteau Twins.
+The song has featured on many song ranking lists for the band.
+The Ringer ranked it fourth on a list of the band's 50 best songs, stating that the introduction "is what it would sound like if the heavens were to suddenly burst open".
+Billboard ranked it fifth out of the Cure's 40 greatest songs, described it as "a slowly unfolding poem for the apocalypse", and compared it to the work of the Scottish rock band Cocteau Twins.